Nooble12/Roblox-Movement-System/README.md

 # Roblox Movement System
 A simple movement system that currently features "wall mantle / climb."

+# Current Movement Systems
+1) Wall mantle / climb.
+Players can climb walls that are too tall to be jumped over / on.
+Works similarly to a wall mantle in FPS games.

 # Wall Mantle Demo
 https://github.com/user-attachments/assets/d4f540a5-7188-40b1-b1f2-860668c0eafc